Exceptional Circumstances - A Student Guide

 Long-term life circumstances such as a disability or a chronic/on-going medical condition are not considered as exceptional circumstances and therefore are not dealt with under these procedures.
 You should seek advice from the University’s Disability Services, ideally at the beginning of your studies if you have a disability or medical condition that may affect your studies or academic performance.
 A worsening of a condition may be considered as an exceptional circumstance, if documented by a letter from your GP outlining how your condition has worsened and the impact this has had on your studies or assessment.

-How and when do I inform my School?
+How do I inform my School?

 If you believe your performance has been adversely affected by exceptional circumstances, please inform your School as soon as you can.